jpicht/keycloak-group-password-policy/README.md

 ## Installation
 The extension can be installed just like any keycloak extension.
-Either copy it to the `keycloak/standalone/deployments` folder, or load it via the jboss command line tool.
+Either copy it to the `keycloak/standalone/deployments` folder for JBoss deployments or in `keycloak/deployments` for quarkus distributions, or load it via the jboss command line tool.

 ## Usage
 There are multiple steps you will want to take to use this plugin.
 First, you need to determine